zbram101/better-angels/README.md

 - **Services**: Provides access to models and acts as an intermediary layer between controllers and models, performing database operations.
 - **Utils**: Contains reusable utility functions and helper classes for common tasks.

-#### Decorators
+### Decorators

 Decorators such as `@token_required`  `@handle_api_exception` `@validate_request_required_fields` facilitate separation between business logic, auth, validation, and error management.

-### Areas to Improve (Given Time) BE
+## Areas to Improve (Given Time) BE

-1. **Scalability Management**: Implement pagination in both the UI and API layers to handle large datasets, ensuring performance with a significant number of books.
+1. **Scalability Management**: Implement pagination in both the UI and API layers to handle large datasets, ensuring performance with a significant number of books.Also search route might be the most used and with growing books it would be advised to move that functionality to its own instance in k8.

 2. **Error Handling:** While basic error handling is enabled, further enhancements can be made to implement more robust error management, including standardized error responses and logging.